Grief & Loss

-April can be found on weekend adventures all over Sydney, trying out new restaurants and cafes.
-She’s a keen tennis player and loves being out in nature, hiking and chasing waterfalls.
-April savours time with those she loves, and spending time alone, reading, listening to podcasts and binge-watching Netflix series.
-She has big love for a good macchiato and the kitchen is her happy place.
+“I can be found on weekend adventures all over Sydney, trying out new restaurants and cafes.
+I am a keen tennis player and love being out in nature, hiking and chasing waterfalls.
+I savour time with those I love, and spending time alone, reading, listening to podcasts and binge-watching Netflix series.
+I have big love for a good macchiato and the kitchen is my happy place.”

 What I’m Reading…